Asbestos FAQs (Frequently Asked Questions)

 How often does asbestos training need to take place?

-Training for both licensable and non-licensable work needs to take place each year if your staff will be personally removing asbestos.
+Training for both licensable and Non-licensable work needs to take place each year if your staff will be personally removing asbestos.
 If you only require awareness training, you don’t need to repeat this each year.
 Refresher training can form part of general health and safety training in this case.
+Read about our asbestos awareness training courses for further details.

 Who provides accreditation for asbestos-related work?

-UKAS is the body that’s responsible for accrediting asbestos-related work in the UK.
+UKAS (United Kingdom Accreditation Service) is the body that’s responsible for accrediting asbestos-related work in the UK.
 The names of all accredited analysts can be found on the UKAS website.

 Who has a ‘duty to manage’ asbestos?